jblam251/tcgaRNAML/README.md

-## TUTORIAL: Modeling Relationships between Gene Expression and Clinical Features through a Survey of Machine Learning Classifiers with makeROCs
+## TUTORIAL #1: Modeling Relationships between Gene Expression and Clinical Features through a Survey of Machine Learning Classifiers with makeROCs

 This function generates a multi-Receiver Operating Characteristic (ROC) plot using RNA-seq data from The Cancer Genome Atlas (TCGA) database.
 Here, the predictor variables are 20501 genes and their normalized gene expression values, while the response variable is a user-specified clinical feature.
 TCGA gene expression data is imported using the TCGA2STAT package.
 Feature selection is performed, and the remaining features (genes) are processed by five different machine learning classifiers: LASSO-Logistic, K-Nearest Neighbor, Random Forest, a Radial-Kernal Support Vector Machine, and a Sigmoid-Kernal Support Vector Machine.
 An ROC curve is generated from each classifier, and combined onto one plot.
 If a relationship does exist, the milti-ROC plot indicates which machine learning algorithm has the best predictive power.